demirantay/notebook/syllabus-compsci.md

    Most of the code you write is run by an operating system, so you should know how those interact.

+   - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/operating_system/index.htm) for a overview.
+Note this to README of the folder
    - [ ] Book : [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/)
    - [ ] Course : [ops-class.org : hack the kernel](https://www.ops-class.org/) You can go with the book simotenously.
    - [ ] Tutorial: [little OS tutorial](https://littleosbook.github.io/)